 You gotta have freedom.
 Ape Out is a wildly intense and colorfully stylized smash ‘em up about primal escape, rhythmic violence, and frenetic jazz.
 Build up nearly unstoppable momentum and use your captors as both weapons and shields to crush everyone on your procedurally generated path to freedom.

-Post Incubator: Through the Incubator, Gabe recieved additional funding from IndieFund and secured a publishing deal with Devolver Digital.
-Gabe has continued development on the game, recently released a playable trailer, and expects to release the game in the sumer of 2017
+Post Incubator: Through the Incubator, Gabe received additional funding from IndieFund and secured a publishing deal with Devolver Digital.
+Gabe has continued development on the game and recently released a playable trailer.

 Awards and Recognition: 2016 IGF Student Finalist